lampmanjosh/ActiveDirectoryLab/README.md

 Feel free to follow along and explore the world of network administration, cybersecurity, and virtualization.
 Let's dive into the exciting realm of Active Directory and enhance our skills together!
 <br />

-<h2>Requirements for Active Directory Setup with pfSense on ESXi</h2>
+<h2>Lab Requirements for Active Directory Setup with pfSense on ESXi</h2>

   <ol>
     <li>
       <strong>ESXi Installation:</strong>